Bachmann1234/marshmallow-polyfield/README.rst

     :target: https://coveralls.io/github/Bachmann1234/marshmallow-polyfield?branch=master
     :alt: Coverage Status

 This branch supports Marshmallow 3.0 and above.
-For 2.0 support see `GitHub <polyfield-2support>`_
+For 2.0 support see `The 2.0 branch <https://github.com/Bachmann1234/marshmallow-polyfield/tree/polyfield-2support>`_

 An unofficial extension to Marshmallow to allow for polymorphic fields.